ljw1004/vbspec/vb/expressions.md

 Function Skip(count As N) As CT
 ```

-A `TakeWhile` query operator is supported only if the collection type contains a method:
+A `Take While` query operator is supported only if the collection type contains a method:

 ```vb
 Function TakeWhile(predicate As Func(Of T, B)) As CT
 ```

-A `SkipWhile` query operator is supported only if the collection type contains a method:
+A `Skip While` query operator is supported only if the collection type contains a method:

 ```vb
 Function SkipWhile(predicate As Func(Of T, B)) As CT